 4. Click the + icon on the canvas after the Timer block.

-• Select the Google Search block to configure it:
+• Select the Google block to configure it:

 • Search Query Explanation: